michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0072.md

 - n: unclearness by virtue of having more than one meaning
 - n: an expression whose meaning cannot be determined from its context
 ### Family
+- ambiguity: ambiguities, unambiguity+
-ambiguity: ambiguities, unambiguity+;ambiguous: ambiguity, ambiguously, unambiguous;unambiguous: unambiguously
+- ambiguous: ambiguity, ambiguously, unambiguous
+- unambiguous: unambiguously
 ### Examples
 - The source of the ambiguity that faces us is, of course, the outcome of the election.
 - The force of Hopper’s art is located within the piercing sense of possibility that the paintings convey, the sense of ambiguity and essential unknowability.